semuconsulting/PyGPSClient/README.md

 * Zoom - Change the web map scale (any change will take effect at the next map refresh, indicated by a small timer icon at the top left of the panel).
 * Show Legend - Turn the graph legend on or off.
 * Show Zero Signal - Include or exclude satellites with zero signal level in the graph and sky view panels.
-* Enable Data Logging - Turn Data logging (in binary format) on or off.
+* Enable Data Logging - Turn Data logging on or off.
 You will be prompted to select the directory into which timestamped log files are saved.
+Data logs can be saved in raw, parsed or both formats.
 * Record Track - Turn track recording (in GPX format) on or off.
 You will be prompted to select the directory into which timestamped track files are saved.
 * Widgets (and their associated fonts) are fully resizeable.